 Measures of visual processing.
-The participants were asked to sit in front of the computer screen (distance approximately 60 cm) and participate in four visual experiments: the CFMT, VHFPT, VET, and a color control test which was run concurrently with the VET.
+The participants were asked to sit in front of the computer screen (distance approx. 60 cm) and participate in four visual experiments: The Cambridge Face Memory Test (CFMT), the Vanderbilt Holistic Face Processing Test (VHFPT), the Vanderbilt Expertise Test (VET), and a color control test which was run concurrently with the VET.
 The order of the CFMT, the VHFPT and the VET + color control tasks was randomly determined with the constraint that matched participants (dyslexics and typical readers) completed them in the same order.
-A Dell Optoplex 760 computer with a 16-in. screen (resolution 1024×768 pixels) and a refresh rate of 85 Hz was used for all visual experiments.
+A Dell Optoplex 760 computer with a 16 inch screen (resolution 1024 x 768 pixels), and a refresh rate of 85 Hz, was used for all visual experiments.

 Cambridge Face Memory Test.
-The CFMT is widely used to evaluate facial recognition abilities and has, among other things, been used to screen for face blindness or prosopagnosia (Duchaine & Nakayama, 2006).
+The Cambridge Face Memory Test is widely used to evaluate facial recognition abilities and has, among other things, been used to screen for face blindness or prosopagnosia (Duchaine & Nakayama, 2006).
 Briefly, participants are asked to memorize six previously unfamiliar faces and recognize them while they are presented exactly as originally shown, under different lighting conditions, from a different viewpoint, or embedded in visual noise.
 The test requires a three alternative forced choice (left, middle, or right face).
 The test was run from a precompiled Java program provided by the test's original authors.
 Before the test was run, participants heard prerecorded instructions in Icelandic.

 The test was first run with all faces shown upright.
 The upright version was run in order to measure the ability to recognize faces under more-or-less normal circumstances.
 The test was then run with all faces shown upside down.
 The inverted version was primarily run as a comparison with the upright version.
-Unlike some other objects, the recognition of faces suffers greatly when they are inverted (Diamond & Carey, 1986; Duchaine & Na-kayama, 2006; Scapinello & Yarmey, 1970; Yin, 1969); this face inversion effect might come about because the recognition of upright faces can both rely on the processing of individual facial features as well as holistic, relational, or configural processing while the recognition of inverted faces might primarily rely on the piecemeal processing of individual features (Carey & Diamond, 1977; Farah, Tanaka, & Drain, 1995; Freire, Lee, & Symons,
+Unlike some other objects, the recognition of faces suffers greatly when they are inverted (Diamond & Carey, 1986; Duchaine & Nakayama,

-2000; Murray, Yong, & Rhodes, 2000; J. W. Tanaka & Farah, 1993; J. W. Tanaka & Sengco, 1997; Van Belle, De Graef, Verfaillie, Rossion, & Lefevre, 2010).
+2006; Scapinello & Yarmey, 1970; Yin, 1969); this face inversion effect might come about because the recognition of upright faces can both rely on the processing of individual facial features as well as holistic, relational, or configural processing while the recognition of inverted faces might primarily rely on the piecemeal processing of individual features (Carey & Diamond, 1977; Farah, Tanaka, & Drain, 1995; Freire, Lee, & Symons, 2000; Murray, Yong, & Rhodes, 2000; J. W. Tanaka & Farah, 1993; J. W. Tanaka & Sengco, 1997; Van Belle, De Graef, Verfaillie, Rossion, & Lefevre, 2010).
 The difference between the ability to recognize upright and inverted faces can be seen as one measure of the extent to which a participant relies on holistic processing for normal faces (but see Richler, Mack, Palmeri, & Gauthier, 2011).

-Vanderbilt Holistic Face Processing Test.
+Wanderbilt Holistic Face Processing Test.
 While it has been argued that people rely more on holistic processing for upright than inverted faces, the relationship between holistic perception and inversion is debatable (Richler et al., 2011).
-We therefore also ran the VHFPT (Richler et al., 2014), which is specifically designed to measure the degree to which people use holistic face processing.
+We therefore also ran the Vanderbilt Holistic Face Processing Test (Richler et al., 2014), or VHFPT, which is specifically designed to measure the degree to which people use holistic face processing.
 We used the version of this task that includes aligned trials only (see Richler et al., 2014).
 The original code for the VHFPT was contributed by Richler et al. (2014).
 The code was then modified by removing all written instructions and replacing them with recorded instructions in spoken Icelandic.
 The code was run from MATLAB using the Psychophysics Toolbox (Brainard, 1997).